Test in a live environment

 IRON VB CONVERTER ERROR developers@ironsoftware.com

-Here the All() method has applied the subsequent operations to all 10 person objects and created a list in memory.
+Here, the All() method is applied to subsequent operations to all 10 person objects and creates a list in memory.
 The Do() method is used to execute the Action Delegate on each Person object.

-Here in this case it sets the Id Property of each person specified by 501.
-The lambda expressions (p, i) take two parameters p is the person and i is the index of that particular object in the list ranging from (0 to 9) as the list has 10 object respectively.
-By adding the i value in the Id property the properties are sequentially set to 501 to 510 and the Name property will be set to Person 1 to Person 10.
+In this case, it sets the Id Property of each person specified by 501.
+The lambda expressions (p, i) take two parameters: p is the person and i is the index of that particular object in the list ranging from (0 to 9) as the list has 10 objects respectively.
+By adding the i value in the Id property, the properties are sequentially set from 501 to 510, and the Name property will be set to Person 1 to Person 10.

 Example 7: NBuilder with Unit Testing using Xunit

-NBuilder in .NET is significantly used in testing environments, where developers need to generate realistic and diverse set of data for testing.
-It makes testing easy and maintainable with complex objects that allow developers to define custom initialisation logic using lambda expression and delegates functions catering to those interested in efficient and flexible test data generation.
+NBuilder in .NET is significantly used in testing environments, where developers need to generate a realistic and diverse set of data for testing.
+It makes testing easy and maintainable with complex objects that allow developers to define custom initialization logic using lambda expressions and delegate functions catering to those interested in efficient and flexible test data generation.

 class Person